fmanco/libmr/readme.md

 # libmr - A not so low level library for Micro Rato

-libmr is a C library to program a [Micro Rato], providing from the low level interaction with the robot, to more high level movements, like precise rotations and obstacle avoidance.
+libmr is a C library to program a [Micro Rato][micro rato], providing from the low level interaction with the robot, to more high level movements, like precise rotations and obstacle avoidance.